 Work placement UK early starter

-Students on a work placement in the UK can expect to receive their maintenance loan in line with the first day of term at Leeds.
+SFE will schedule an early release of your loan.
+The payment date will be five weeks before the first day of term at University of Leeds.
 If you are on a UK work placement that starts earlier than this and you want to request an early release of the first instalment of your loan, you will need to send a letter to your loan provider to request this.
-Your request for an early payment will only be considered if you are able to demonstrate that you will suffer financial hardship if you are not paid early.
-For Student Finance England, contact:
+Your request for an early payment will only be considered if you are able to demonstrate that you will be placed into financial hardship if the first maintenance loan payment is not received early.
+For Student Finance England, write to:

 Financial Hardship Team, Student Loans Company, Memphis Building, Lingfield Point, Darlington, PO Box 120, DL1 1AS

 In addition to the letter you should send:

 - A letter from your employer on headed paper stating your start date, or a copy of your contract with the start date.

 - One month's bank statement for all accounts in your name.

 - Evidence of any expenditure and financial outlay you will have (e.g. deposit/rent, travel expenses, etc)